gewarren/docs/docs/framework/ui-automation/control-pattern-mapping-for-ui-automation-clients.md

 |Window|Transform, Window|Dock|None|

 > [!NOTE]
-> If a control type has no supported control patterns listed but has one or more conditionally-supported control patterns, then one of those conditional control patterns will be supported at all times.
+> If a control type has no supported control patterns listed but has one or more conditionally supported control patterns, then one of those conditional control patterns will be supported at all times.

 ## See also